applesthepi/unnamedblocks/docs/docs_cappuccino.md

 ## About

-**Cappuccino** is a library that preforms the second phase of the preprocessor stage, compiles, debugs, and runs ub programs.
+**Cappuccino** is a library that preforms the compiles, debugs, and runs ub programs.
 During early development **Cappuccino** did not exist.
 Since we started to really crack down on performance, we needed to create a dedicated runtime environment.

-<h2 id="pre_1">PreProcessor - Stage 1</h2>
+<h2 id="preprocessor">PreProcessor</h2>

-The first preprocessor stage takes place on the executable.
+The preprocessor stage takes place on the executable.
 Going though all blocks, it creates a **ModBlockData** for each one.
 The **ModBlockData** contains the following items:

 ```cpp
 std::vector<void*> m_data;